-ntment with an advisor, please call 1-800-247-7122. e courses) for this program, please consult Web Advisor on our web page at www.gtc.edu .
+To schedule an appointment with an advisor, please call 1-800-247-7122.
+For a complete list of course descriptions (and possible online courses) for this program, please consult Web Advisor on our web page at www.gtc.edu .
 My advisor is My advisor's contact information is